olson-sean-k/nym/README.md

 ```

 However, `..` is interpreted as a literal and when it follows variant
-(non-literal) components in a glob it is not re-interpreted as a native path by
+(non-literal) components in a glob it only matches paths with the literal
-the platform.
-In this case, `..` only matches paths with the literal component
+component `..`.
+This never occurs when traversing directory trees, **so `..`
-`..`.
-This never occurs when traversing directory trees, so **`..` literals
+literals following variant patterns like wildcards match nothing and should not
-following variant patterns like wildcards match nothing and should not be
+be used**.
+For example, the from-pattern `src/**/../*.rs` never yields any
-used**.
-For example, the from-pattern `src/**/../*.rs` matches nothing.
+matching files.

 ## To-Patterns